bioinformaticsguy/MPRAsnakeflow/docs/experiment.rst

     GGCGCGCTTTTTCGAAGAAACCCGCCGGAGAATATAAGGGA
     >CRS4
     TTAGACCGCCCTTTACCCCGAGAAAACTCAGCTACACACTC

+.. note:: The assignment workflow runs Picard back-end (i.e., a set of command line tools for manipulating high-throughput sequencing (HTS) data and formats such as SAM/BAM/CRAM and VCF), so avoid using special characters in the headers of the design file.
+For example, the following headers will cause an error:.
+The followings are allowed: '[0-9A-Za-z!#$%&*+./:;=?@^_|~-]*'

 Assignment File or configuration
 --------------------------------
 Tab separated gzipped file with barcode mapped to sequence.
 Can be generated using the :ref:`Assignment` workflow.
 Config file must be configured similar to this: